Mexican Pickled Onions

 These Mexican pickled onions are the perfect sweet, tangy, and spicy combo and will turn your tacos into something special!
 One bite and you will never want a taco without pickled red onions again!

 Pickled onions are one of my favorite condiments!
-They add flavor, texture, and a beautiful color to your meals without adding additional fat, sugar, or calories.
+They add flavor, a little crunch, and a beautiful color to your meals without adding additional fat, sugar, or calories.
+They taste delicious and don’t have an overwhelming onion flavor, as you may expect.

-These pickled onions not only bring your tacos to the next level, but they are also delicious on vegan nachos, tofu wraps, seitan gyros, and Falafel wraps.
+These quick pickled onions not only take your tacos to the next level but are also delicious on vegan nachos, tofu wraps, seitan gyros, and Falafel wraps.

-We love to make a lot of refrigerator pickles and pickled carrots and daikon for tofu banh mi, but these pickled red onions are our favorite on any Mexican-style meal.
-They go great on anything along with some vegan cilantro lime crema or cilantro garlic sauce.
+We love making a lot of refrigerator pickles, pickled carrots, and daikon for tofu banh mi, but these pickled red onions are our favorite for any Mexican-style meal and have become a staple in my fridge.

-- Red Onions - you could also use yellow onions or Vidalia onions, but red onions have a beautiful color and great flavor.
+- Red Onions – you could also use white onions, yellow onions, or Vidalia onions, but red onions have a beautiful color and great flavor.

 - Sugar – I use organic cane sugar, but you can use any sweetener that you want.